 - c.
-Three (3) or more violations by any person participating as part of a group or in his/her individual capacity, may, at the discretion of the Airport Operations Director or designee, become the basis for denial of future permit applications.
-However, depending on the egregiousness of a violation, the Airport Operations Director or designee may deny a permit application after only one violation. - d.
-In addition to the other remedies in this subsection F.10, the Airport Operations Director or designee may apply to a court of competent jurisdiction for injunctive relief barring any group or individual who has violated these Regulations or the terms of a permit, or has otherwise engaged in or expressed an intent to engage in activities that have the potential to impair or interfere with security or the orderly and efficient use of Airport property for the Airport's travel and transportation functions, from engaging in future Activities at the Airport. - e.
+Violations of a permit or approval, by any organization or by an individual participating in a group may, at the discretion of the Director, Airport Operations or designee, result in denial of future permits or approvals to the organization and/or individual for a period of ninety (90) days.
+Two (2) Violations by any person participating as part of a group or in their individual capacity will become the basis for denial of future permit applications by any person participating as part of a group or in their sy any person participating as part of a group or in their individual capacity will become the basis for denial of future permit applications by any person participating as part of a group or in their individual capacity will become the basis for denial of future permit applications or approvals for a period of one (1) year or depending upon the egregiousness of a Violation, the Director, Airport Operations or designee may deny a permit application or approval beyond the above time limits if it is there is a reasonable indication that the requester intends to violate the terms of the permit or approval. - d.
+In addition to the other remedies in this subsection F.10, the Director, Airport Operations or designee may apply to a court of competent jurisdiction for injunctive relief barring any group or individual who has violated these Regulations or the terms of a permit or approval, or has otherwise engaged in or expressed an intent to engage in activities that have the potential to impair or interfere with security or the orderly and efficient use of Airport property for the Airport's travel and transportation functions, from engaging in future Activities at the Airport. - e.
 The remedies described in this subsection F.10 are in addition to the Airport's remedies at common law and under criminal statutes.
-Any person who engages in First Amendment activities in off-limits areas or locations outside the area designated in a permit, and any person who engages in First Amendment activities without a valid permit or who violates these rules, may be subject to arrest for trespass if such person refuses to leave when requested to do so by Airport personnel or police.
+Any person who engages in First Amendment Activities or Labor Related Meeting in off-limits areas or locations outside the area designated in a permit or approval, and any person wno engages in First Amendment Activities without a valid permit or Labor Related Meeting without approval or who violates these rules, may be subject to arrest for trespass if such person refuses to leave when requested to do so by Airport personnel or police.
+If they did not have permit or approval, they will be subject to being denied a future permit or approval under Section F.10.c.